foundersandcoders/interview-tips/Front-end-engineer-questions.md

 * What do you think about retrospectives?
 * What story would you tell about F&C to someone thinking about applying?
 * If you had to give an award to one person at F&C, who would it be and what for? - @cleo for being awesome at explaining things.
+* What are the characteristics of a good software engineer?
+* Where do you see yourself in 5 years time? (all time classic!)
+* Tell me about a successful and a negative teamwork experience.
+What went well and what went wrong in both cases and how you dealt with it.

+### Lessons learnt from interviews
+- If you don't know the answer, just say so.
+Describe how you would approach the problem.
+- Ask for questions and show them that you are interested.
+Do your research before you go.
+- Highlight why the F&C course is special (have a look at @jsms90's lovely summary [here](./what-sets-FAC-apart.md)) and what you learnt during the course.
+People get very excited about the course and this reflects well on us as graduates.
+Don't forget to mention our mentoring role for the weekly meetups and for teaching the next cohort.
+- Ask them if they want to see your projects, bring your laptop and be prepared to walk them through your work.
+- Pen and paper or whiteboard if you need it to write down or explain your thought process.